Supersonicboss1/Helpful-Websites-Supersonicboss1/README.md

 - [NXBrew](https://nxbrew.com/) is a piracy site containing most games you would want for switch, in DDL and torrent form.

-- The [Switch Pirates](https://www.reddit.com/r/SwitchPirates/) Subreddit contins many things related to piracy, and can be very helpful if you run into any issues.
+- The [Switch Pirates](https://www.reddit.com/r/SwitchPirates/) Subreddit contains many things related to piracy, and can be very helpful if you run into any issues.

-- The [SwitchNSPs](https://www.reddit.com/r/SwitchNSPs/) Subreddit contains many game NSPs, if NXbrew happens to either not have it, or its link is down.
+- The [SwitchNSPs](https://www.reddit.com/r/SwitchNSPs/) Subreddit contains many game NSPs, and can be helpful if NXbrew happens to either not have it, or its link is down.
+Keep in mind older games's links will often not work.

 ### Sigpatches